ahoward/ro/README.md

 # SYNOPSIS

-The K.I.S.S, tiny, headless C.M.S your O.C.D. mother told you to use.
+keep all your content in git as god intended.  even images.

 # TL;DR;

+`ro` is the world's tiniest, simplest, zero-config, and most bestest headless CMS.

+it keeps your content in an on disk bundle that will make sense to an 11 year

-`ro` is the world's tiniest, simplest, zero-config, and headless CMS.
-It depends on nothing but GitHub itself for the storage, management, and delivery of rich web content and assets.
+it depends on nothing but GitHub itself for the storage, management, and delivery of rich web content and assets.

 ## Storage